p0/claude-code-prompts/tools/Bash.md

   - It is very helpful if you write a clear, concise description of what this command does in 5-10 words.
   - If the output exceeds 30000 characters, output will be truncated before being returned to you.
   - VERY IMPORTANT: You MUST avoid using search commands like `find` and `grep`.
 Instead use Grep, Glob, or Task to search.
 You MUST avoid read tools like `cat`, `head`, `tail`, and `ls`, and use Read and LS to read files.
   - If you _still_ need to run `grep`, STOP.
-ALWAYS USE ripgrep at `rg` (or /usr/local/Cellar/ripgrep/15.0.0/bin/rg) first, which all Claude Code users have pre-installed.
+ALWAYS USE ripgrep at `rg` first, which all Claude Code users have pre-installed.
   - When issuing multiple commands, use the ';' or '&&' operator to separate them.
 DO NOT use newlines (newlines are ok in quoted strings).
   - Try to maintain your current working directory throughout the session by using absolute paths and avoiding usage of `cd`.
 You may use `cd` if the User explicitly requests it.
     <good-example>